vancan1ty/kmapper/README.md

 Installation and Running
 ------------------------------------------
 This program includes a web interface.
-In a common lisp environment with quicklisp installed, running the program should be as simple
+In a common lisp environment with quicklisp installed, to run the program.
-1.  set the *install-dir* variable below to the directory in which you downloaded the project.
+1.  set the *install-dir* variable below to the root directory you'd like hunchentoot to use to process web requests.
+2.  change the uri "/lisp/ttablepost" to "ttablepost" if you're running hunchentoot as standalone without a proxy.
-2.  calling (load "kmapper.lisp") from the REPL, and navigating to localhost:8080 in a web browser.
+2.  call (load "kmapper.lisp") from the REPL, and navigate to localhost:8080 in a web browser.

 Quicklisp will handle installing the dependencies.
 If you don't have quicklisp, google